msv-lab/HoarePrompt/README.md

 **HoarePrompt** leverages large language models (LLMs) to perform natural language reasoning about program behavior and correctness.
 By analyzing programs step-by-step, it generates descriptions of the program's state (i.e., the values of variables) at various points during execution.
 These descriptions are used to check if the program adheres to a given specification or problem description written in natural language.
 It is a combination of Chain of thought reasoning and Hoare logic expressed in Natural language to be more easily understood by the LLM.

-HoarePrompt uses different approaches to handle loops and conditional statements, improving the accuracy of the description of the states throughout the program execution.
+HoarePrompt uses different approaches to handle loops and conditional statements, like k-unrolling, improving the accuracy of the description of the states throughout the program execution.
 If an inconsistency between the program and its specification is found, HoarePrompt not only informs the user that the program is malfunctioning but it is also able to generate a failing test case (counterexample) that demonstrates the error.

 ## Key Features